lalaggv2/updated-portfolio/README.md

 For the portfolio, I used card and placed them in a basic grid: 3 columsn and 2 rows.

 I got the images online, copied them to my assets/image folder and then linked them to the cards.

+I spend a lot of time changing design elements like colors, widths, fonts, font sizes, images size and position, and so on.